NetbeheerNederland/Interfacespecificatie-elektriciteit-productie-eenheden-RfG/informatie-specificatie/message_specification.md

 |TotWh| BCR |ActVal,q,t,pulsQty||Sending the kWh every X minutes allow the system operator to calcuate the de daily average etc |

 ## Communication Services
-The following services should be supported by the
+The following services should be supported by the electricity production unit.

 Association
 * Associate